EnormousApplePie/Lekmap/README.md

 Work in progress rewrite of the civilization 5 map script.

-Currently in progress version in Lekmap v5.1 DEV.
+Currently in progress version in Lekmap v6 DEV.
+V5.1 is and older version.

 Most of the new code is placed in new files named "Lekmap_[name]"